 Regarding sole source issues, several districts cited differences between both the language and requirements of the Public Resources Code, the Proposition 39 program guidelines, and the Public Contract Code that allows districts to enter into contracts for professional services, as well as confusion over which legal requirements districts must follow.
 Additionally, LEAs have indicated that only a limited number of companies were available to provide needed energy services.
-The COB has consistently requested that implementing agencies remind program applicants that sole-sourcing is not permitted.
+Over the course of the Proposition 39 Program, the COB has consistently requested that implementing agencies remind program applicants that sole-sourcing is not permitted.